CVA Training & Exam March 2021

 - Processing time is 180 days.

-- Attendees have to submit the signed version of the valuation report as well as a copy of all working papers (hard copy and/or electronically).
+- Attendees have to submit the signed version of the valuation report as well as copies of all working papers in electronic format.
+EACVA’s Peer Review Team can verify whether or not the candidate can apply the book knowledge he or she has demonstrated.